New Haven Line: M8 cars

-A new rail car facility to accommodate the new M8 cars is being built in New Haven.
-Although the project itself is not controversial, the building of it is.
-Originally estimated at $300 million, the facility is now expected to cost in excess of $1 billion.
+A new rail car facility to accommodate the new M8 cars was built in New Haven.
+Originally estimated at $300 million, the facility was expected to cost $1 billion by 2014.

 Diesel

 As with the Harlem and Hudson Lines, diesel-powered trains are driven by Brookville BL20GH and dual-mode GE Genesis P32AC-DM locomotives, paired with Shoreliner coaches.
 While some peak-period trains operate directly to and from Grand Central Terminal with Genesis P32AC-DM dual-mode locomotives only, most New Haven Line diesel-only territory is operated as shuttle service between Danbury and South Norwalk, or between Waterbury and Bridgeport.

 Pool service

-Rolling stock used for Metro-North service is in pool service, meaning that diesel consists feature both CTDOT-owned red-striped and Metro-North-owned blue-striped coaches operating on any of Metro-North's three lines, along with diesel power in either Metro-North or CTDOT paint schemes.
-Shore Line East uses a dedicated subfleet of M8 cars with third-rail shoes removed, which cannot be operated into Grand Central.
+The P32AC-DMs used on the New Haven Line are in pool service, meaning that locomotives from either Metro-North or CTDOT can be used on the New Haven Line.
+Coaches with either paint scheme can also be used.
+Shore Line East uses a dedicated subfleet of M8 cars with third-rail shoes removed, which cannot be operated into Grand Central, but can be operated into NY Penn Station and Boston, if needed.